 Health: Blackberries are full of vitamin C, E and are high in fiber supporting healthy digestive function.
 Oranges offer powerful antioxidant and anti-inflammatory benefits, while Sage contains antioxidant enzymes that when combined with its bioflavonoids it can be useful in reducing oxygen-based damage to cells.

 3) Grapefruit, Cinnamon & Thyme: Slice half a large grapefruit into thin slices; add I cinnamon stick and 1-2 sprigs of thyme.

-Health: Grapefruit contains lycopene which is a carotenoid phytonutrient, along with high amounts of vitamin C and A that supports a well-functioning immune system.
-Cinnamon’s is used to help with regulating blood sugars and anti-inflammatory properties.
+Health: Grapefruit contains lycopene which is a carotenoid phytonutrient, along with high amounts of vitamin C and A that support a well-functioning immune system.
+Cinnamon is used to helping with regulating blood sugars and anti-inflammatory properties.
 Thymol and volatile oil are the components in thyme that have been used for antimicrobial and respiratory benefits.

 6) Apple, Cucumber & Ginger: 1 small green apple sliced thinly. ½ cucumber sliced and a one-inch piece of ginger grated or sliced.

 Health: Apples contain soluble and insoluble fiber that helps to bind toxins and remove them from the body.
 Cucumbers also have phytonutrients what are valuable antioxidants.
 Cucumbers also contain molybdenum which is a trace mineral needed to keep bones and teeth healthy and strong.
 Ginger is best known for its potent anti-inflammatory effects and its ability to soothe the gut.

 7) Watermelon, Cucumber & Mint: ½ cup of watermelon, ¼ cup of sliced cucumber, and 2 sprigs of mint.